ziadoz/awesome-php/README.md

 # Software
 *Software for creating a development environment.*

-## Integrated Development Environment
-*Integrated Development Environments with for support PHP.*

-* [Netbeans](https://netbeans.org) - An IDE with support for PHP and HTML5.
-* [Eclipse for PHP Developers](https://www.eclipse.org/downloads/) - A PHP IDE based on the Eclipse platform.
-* [PhpStorm](http://www.jetbrains.com/phpstorm/) - A commercial PHP IDE.

 ## PHP Installation
 *Tools to help install and manage PHP on your computer.*